akuppan1/Module-2-Project/README.md

 ![Correlation Matrix Heat Map](corr_map.png "Correlation Matrix Heat Map")

 ## 3. Modeling Data & Interpreting Data
 Finally, the resulting data frame was trained and tested with an 70/30 split using OLS statsmodels.
-This generated the following summary.
+Below, are the summary results for three different approaches.

 ### i.
 The Comprehensive Model
 ![OLS Results](ols_comp.png "OLS Summary")